 Some Villages by Region

-Vouvant in the Vendée, is just north of the marshy Marais Poitevin and near to Le Puy du Fou theme park.
+Vouvant in the Vendée, is just north of the marshy Marais Poitevin and near to the fabulous, and to many, the top themes park in the world, Le Puy du Fou.

 Voted the 8th most popular village in a French annual poll, this pretty village on the river Mère has whitewashed houses and 11th century Romanesque church.